Breaking New Ground: Alberta’s First Women Geoscientists

 Most employers didn’t allow women to do geological field work back then.
 Often, the job involved long stays in remote camps, while living in tents or trailers and lugging around heavy gear.

-Perhaps it was a wartime shortage of male geologists, but whatever the reason, Dr. Loranger was sent on field trips from the start.
+Perhaps it was a wartime shortage of men geologists, but whatever the reason, Dr. Loranger was sent on field trips from the start.

-Together with her male colleagues, she collected and analyzed core samples at oil well sites around Alberta and Saskatchewan.
-A story in the October 1947 edition of the Imperial Oil Review, the company’s magazine, noted that “Miss Loranger has shirked none of the tasks assigned to male geologists and as a member of a field geological party has walked as much as fourteen miles in a day.”
+Together with her colleagues, who were men, she collected and analyzed core samples at oil well sites around Alberta and Saskatchewan.
+A story in the October 1947 edition of the Imperial Oil Review, the company’s magazine, noted that “Miss Loranger has shirked none of the tasks assigned to geologists who are men, and as a member of a field geological party has walked as much as fourteen miles in a day.”

 By that time, she had been promoted to a senior role and was working in Calgary, where she set up Imperial’s new micro-paleontology lab.